 The Guild’s Approach To Risk Management

 Managing tax affairs is a complex process for any business and as such there will potentially be risks of error in the calculation of returns.
-The Guild group accordingly assesses potential tax risks on a case-by-case basis, in particular paying care and attention to the likelihood of a risk occurring and the scale of its potential impact on The Guild group, the legal and fiduciary duties of its staff and statutory director, and its corporate reputation.
+To that end, The Guild group assesses potential tax risks on a case-by-case basis, in particular paying care and attention to the likelihood of a risk occurring and the scale of its potential impact on The Guild group, the legal and fiduciary duties of its staff and statutory director, and its corporate reputation.
 This approach allows The Guild group to manage risk proportionately and effectively.

 The Guild group employs internal tax and legal advisers and also retains the services of a wide range of external professional advisers.
 Where there is uncertainty over the application and effect of any given tax law, The Guild group seeks specialist external advice to enable it to arrive at a well-reasoned conclusion.